Last updated 23rd February 2021

 What to write on funeral flowers

-Flowers are a traditional way to express condolences in times of mourning.
+Flowers are a traditional way to offer condolences in times of mourning.
 When ordering funeral flowers, you will normally be allowed to choose a small card that will go with them.

 It’s completely up to you what you write on the card, and often only a few kind words of remembrance or comfort are needed.
 You can address your funeral flower messages to the deceased, write something about them, or address your words to those who have lost their loved one.